fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Get-AadrmKeys.md

 When you run this cmdlet, you will see **Status** and **KeyType**:

 - The **Status** value shows **Archived** or **Active**.
 Archived identifies a tenant key that can be used to open previously protected content.
 Active identities the tenant key is currently in use to protect content.

 - The **KeyType** value shows **Microsoft-managed** or **Customer-managed (BYOK)**.
 Microsoft-managed identifies the tenant key as managed by Microsoft (the default).
 Customer-managed identifies the tenant key as managed by your organization in Azure Key Vault.
+For a customer-managed key, you also see **Publickey**, which shows the base-64 encoded public key that is associated with the KeyIdentifier and that corresponds to the same information that Azure Key Vault provides for your key.

-For security reasons, the cmdlet does not display the value of the tenant keys.
+For security reasons, the cmdlet does not display the value of the Microsoft-managed key and displays only the public key information of customer-managed (BYOK) keys.

 ## EXAMPLES